pingvortex/modu/web/src/lib/docs/math.md

 # Math
-Note: We currently only support additions and subtractions, this page will update once more is supported
+Note: We currently only support additions and subtractions, this page will update once more is supported / You can perform math operations on numbers and variables.

 ```rust
 let a = 5;